anthonyborriello/table-dump1090/README.md

 1. Clone the repository
 2. Configure the Dump1090 server to provide the data
-3. Insert the radar page in your web service folder (usually /var/www/html/)
+3. Insert the radar_table.php page in your web service folder (usually /var/www/html/)

 ## Usage